DP World Tour Hero Cup Team Scores - WTOP News

 |Ccaptain

-Thomas Pieters and Alex Noren (CET) vs. Ewen Ferguson and Richard Mansell (GBI), Tie
+Thomas Pieters and Alex Noren (CET) def.
+Tommy Fleetwood (C) and Shane Lowry (GBI), 1up

-Tommy Fleetwood (C) and Tyrell Hatton (GBI) def.
-Sepp Straka and Thomas Detry (CET), 1 up

-Francesco Molinari (C) and Nicolai Hojgaard (CET) def.
-Callum Shinkwin and Matt Wallace (GBI), 3 and 1

-Francesco Molinari (C) and Nicolai Hojgaard (CET) def.
-Ewen Ferguson and Richard Mansell (GBI), 2 and 1
+Thomas Detry and Antoine Rozner (CET) def.
+Tyrell Hatton and Jordan Smith (GBI), 2up

-Callum Shinkwin and Matt Wallace (GBI) def.
-Antoine Rozner and Adrian Meronk (CET), 2 and 1
+Callum Shinkwin and Matt Wallace (GBI) vs. Victor Perez and Guido Migliozzi (CE), Tie

-Tommy Fleetwood (C) and Jordan Smith def.
-Thomas Pieters and Alex Noren (CET), 2 and 1

-Sepp Straka and Thomas Detry def.
-Shane Lowry and Tyrrell Hatton, 1 up
+Ewen Ferguson and Richard Mansell (GBI) vs. Francesco Molinari (C) and Nicolai Hojgaard (CET), Tie

-Victor Perez and Guido Migliozzi def.
-Seamus Power alnd Robert MacIntyre, 2 and 1
+Sepp Straka and Adrian Meronk (CET) def.
+Seamus Power and Robert MacIntyre (GBI), 4 and 3

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.